opendocsg/slw-judgments-backfill/2002_SGHC_250/report.md

 40\.
 Likewise, although PUI had accepted the figure of $2.5 million as the value of the Property for the purpose of stamping forms for the transfer of shares to it, this did not mean that PUI had agreed to adopt $2.5 million as the value of the Property for the purpose of the Completion Accounts.
 It appears to me that, whatever the reason, when the SSA was signed and when the 16 May 2001 Completion Accounts were being prepared, no one gave a thought to using the $2.5 million figure for the Completion Accounts, until August 2001.

 41\.
-Mr Beh then placed much reliance on the case of _Pacific Century Regional Developments Ltd v Estate of Seow Khoon Seng_ [1997] 3 SLR 761.
+Mr Beh then placed much reliance on the case of _Pacific Century Regional Developments Ltd v Estate of Seow Khoon Seng_ <span class="citation">[1997] 3 SLR 761</span>.
 In that case, Pacific Century Regional Developments Ltd (‘PCRD’) agreed to acquire 3,510,000 shares from one Seow Khoon Seng, who had passed away, in a company called Pioneer Die Casting Co Ltd (‘Pioneer Die Casting’).
 One of the objectives of the agreement was the listing of Pioneer Die Casting within three years from the date of the agreement.
 Under clause 6.3.1 of the agreement, the deceased would have the option of re-acquiring the shares if the objective of listing failed.
 The relevant provision required the valuation of the shares to be based on the NTA or PE of Pioneer Die Casting, whichever was the higher.
 Clause 6.3.2 of the agreement in that case provided:

  ‘(a) ‘NTA’ means the net tangible asset value of the company as at the end of the financial year immediately preceding the exercise date based on the audited financial statements of the company in accordance with generally accepted accounting principles and practices in Singapore as determined by the auditors of the company who shall decide as experts and not as arbitrators, and whose determination shall be final and conclusive.’